felixlu/awesome-stars/topics.md

 ## python

+- [joerick/pyinstrument](https://github.com/joerick/pyinstrument) - 🚴 Call stack profiler for Python.
+Shows you why your code is slow!
 - [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
 - [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) - A youtube-dl fork with additional features and fixes
 - [EwingYangs/awesome-open-gpt](https://github.com/EwingYangs/awesome-open-gpt) - Collection of Open Source Projects Related to GPT，GPT相关开源项目合集🚀、精选🔥🔥